 Add the onion and oil to a large skillet or saucepan and cook until softened.
 Stir in the uncooked quinoa and let it toast for about 30 seconds.

 Stir in the water, vinegar, lemon juice, salt and pepper.
 Cover the pan and let the quinoa cook until the liquid has all been absorbed.

 While the quinoa cooks, add the veggies and chopped nectarines to a large bowl.
 Stir in the cooked quinoa and adjust the seasonings as needed.

 Yes!
 The salad is great right away but it’s a perfect make-ahead recipe because the flavors develop over time and I think it tastes better a day or two after making it.

 You can substitute peaches, plums, apricots or similar stone fruits for the nectarines based on what you have.
 I don’t bother cooking the corn and just slice it in right off the cob.

-There’s English cucumber for crunch, basil for a burst of summery freshness, and cherry tomatoes for juiciness.
 If you want to add chickpeas for extra protein, bell peppers or zucchini for more veggies, or get creative with your ingredients, go for it because it’s a flexible recipe.